Best of Me (Alicia Keys song): Critical reception

 Writing for The New York Times, Pareles found that "the track is hypnotic and open-ended, fading rather than resolving, as if it could go on and on".
 In his review of the album, Liam Inscoe-Jones from The Line of Best Fit wrote that the “broody” song “conjures an ice-cold vibe through clattering, propulsive drums and a deep bed of whirring synths; it’s simple, but conjures one hell of a mood with it”.
 He also commented that the remix version of the song “change[s] so little that you have to squint to spot the difference”.

 Live performances

 Keys performed the song at Mercedes-EQ Concert Experience at Mercedes-Benz Manhattan on November 6, 2021.
 Keys performed the song at Apollo Theater for Sirius XM Small Stage Series.
 On December 10, Keys performed the song at Expo 2020 in Dubal, United Arab Emirates.
-Keys performed the song on Today on December 14, 2021.
+Keys performed the song during iHeartRadio Album Release Party airing on December 9, as well as on Today on December 14, 2021.